bdwain/SettlersOfCatan/README.md

 Clone the repo

-The next step allows bundler to install all of the necessary mysql files.
-You can use another database, but those are in the gemfile.
+The next step allows bundler to install all of the necessary mysql gems.
+You can use another database, but using the gemfile requires this step.

     sudo apt-get install libmysqld-dev libmysqlclient-dev mysql-client

 Run "bundle install"

 Copy config/application.yml.example to config/application.yml and set all of the values

 Copy config/database.yml.example to database.yml and fill in your db info.

+Do whatever set up you need to install your database.
+You should be able to open the database terminal with the username and password you specify in database.yml.
+I used mysql, which just required

+    sudo apt-get install mysql-server

-Rake db:create and rake db:schema:load
+Run rake db:create and rake db:schema:load

 Run the server